graphprotocol/mission-control-indexer/README.md

 You can find this in [testing/phase0](./testing/phase0/).

-## Phase 1
+## Phase 1: Basic Protocol Actions

-### Setup
+### Mission 1: Setting up Indexer Components

-To prepare for the main mission of phase 1 indexers will need to extend their infrastructure to include components that will facilitate their interactions with the network and help manage subgraph deployments.
+To prepare for the later mission of phase 1, indexers will need to extend their infrastructure to include components that will facilitate their interactions with the network and help manage subgraph deployments.
 Two components will be added to the indexer infrastructer, `indexer-agent` and `indexer-service`.
 Please refer to the following documentation for help setting up for phase 1.